-- Child's behavior likely to provoke caregiver to harm the child. - Unexplained injuries. - Abuse or neglect related to child death, or unexplained child death. - Serious allegations with significant discrepancies or contradictions by caregiver or between caregiver, and collateral contacts. - Caregiver refuses to cooperate or is evasive. - Criminal behavior occurring in the presence of the child, or the child is forced to commit a crime(s) or engage in criminal behavior.
+- Child's behavior likely to provoke caregiver to harm the child. - □ Unexplained injuries. - Abuse or neglect related to child death, or unexplained child death. - Serious allegations with significant discrepancies or contradictions by caregiver or between caregiver, and collateral contacts. - □ Caregiver refuses to cooperate or is evasive. - Criminal behavior occurring in the presence of the child, or the child is forced to commit a crime(s) or engage in criminal behavior. - Caretaker(s) inappropriately disciplined child. - □ Any mark, other than temporary redness of skin, lasting more than 24 hours as a result of discipline.